 At this point, the only way you’ll waste time and risk turning your computer into an “idiot box” is if you don’t measure all the effort you’re putting in.

-And if this seems tedious and you’d rather have someone else do it for you, hire us.
+If this seems tedious, and you’d rather have someone else do it for you, hire us.